-Michael has spoken about technology, innovation, and libraries to audiences in over 25 states and in four countries, including a 2008 speaking tour of Australia.
+Michael has spoken about technology, innovation, and libraries to audiences nationally and internationally, including speaking tours in Australia and Germany.
 In addition to facilitating workshops, panel presentations and program sessions, he has keynoted conferences such as the Illinois Library Association, the Hawaii Library Association, the Iowa Library Association, Nevada Library Association, Polaris User Group, MOBIUS Conference, Ohio Tech Connections 8, Queensland Public Library Association Conference and the Australian School Library Association annual conference..
 He’s presented plenary sessions at the British Columbia Library Conference, Charleston Conference, Reaching Forward Conference, the Michigan Library Association Conference and Michigan Association for Media in Education Conference.
 With Jenny Levine, he’s keynoted Rural Libraries 2.0 in Michigan and endnoted Internet Librarian International 2006.

 He was named the 2009 CAVAL Visiting Scholar, examining the effect of Learning 2.0 programs in Australian libraries.
 Spending five weeks researching and working with libraries all around Australia, the research was first presented at the 2010 VALA conference and will be published in various journal articles.